The best luggage scales to help you avoid excess baggage fees

-Luggage scales come in a variety of different designs, from classic, manual scales to sleek, digital options.
-Finding the right scale for you is the best way to avoid added expense and keep your cool in the check-in queue, but with so many to choose from, where do you start?
+The handy tool comes in a variety of different designs, from classic to manual scales and sleek to digital.
+Finding the right scale for you is the best way to avoid the added expense, but with so many to choose from, where do you start?
 Well, that’s where we come in.

-The Recommended scoured the internet to find the best scales for every need.
-We’ve also thrown in some key information to keep your airport experience as stress-free as possible (you’re welcome).
+The Recommended has curated a list of the best luggage scales on the market to help you find the best one.
+We’ve also thrown in some key information on how to use luggage scales and what the most popular airlines' baggage fees are to keep your airport experience as stress-free as possible.

-- Best manual luggage sale: Samsonite Manual Luggage Scale
+- Best manual luggage sale: Samsonite Manual Luggage Scale, £12, at Amazon

 The best luggage scales